Meet the FareShare Yorkshire team:

 Terry was a long-standing volunteer at our Barnsley Regional Centre and now works for the charity across logistics and operations.
 He plays the crucial role of ensuring tens of tonnes of surplus food is collected from across the region ready for dispatch to the frontline.

-Harry joined FareShare Yorkshire in April 2021 to support our new Yorkshire Storage Hub.
-As Warehouse Supervisor, he works with James to deliver our frozen food provision and the handling of ambient surplus foods for onward distribution.
-He supports our goods in and goods out processes with the help of a great team of volunteers and Kickstart trainees.
+Harry joined FareShare Yorkshire in April 2021 to support our new Yorkshire Storage Hub as Warehouse Supervisor.
+He supported our goods in and goods out processes, as well as the frozen food provision with the help of a great team of volunteers and Kickstart trainees.
+He then became Warehouse Manager in January 2022.

 Eimer joined FareShare Yorkshire in October 2020 and supports Community Food Members (CFMs) across South and West Yorkshire.
 She manages a busy delivery schedule of wonderful frontline organisations and helps organisations to access provision through membership.
 In 2021 she led the integration of core systems and organised a pilot of our dedicated frozen foods service.